Feld Entertainment: Feld Entertainment

 In March 2013, Feld agreed with Marvel Entertainment, which was acquired by The Walt Disney Company in 2009, to produce Marvel Universe Live!, a Marvel character-based live arena show.
 Marketing campaign company Cimarron Group was hired in 2013 by Feld Entertainment for all media campaign for Marvel Live and other Feld shows.
 The Cimarron Group however shut down August 2013.

-Juliette Feld was promoted to chief operating officer of the corporation in February 2016.
+Juliette Feld was promoted to chief operating officer of the family-owned business in February 2016.

 In November 2016, Feld Entertainment and Sesame Workshop announced an agreement for a new Sesame Street Live show to debut in October 2017 to replace one by VStar Entertainment Group ending in July 2017.

-Citing low attendance rates, Feld Entertainment announced the Ringling Bros. and Barnum & Bailey Circus would close after their final performance on May 21, 2017.
+Citing low attendance rates and high operating costs, Feld Entertainment announced the Ringling Bros. and Barnum & Bailey Circus would close after their final performance on May 21, 2017.
 The retirement of the elephants was a factor in the decreased attendance, but the company would continue operating its Center for Elephant Conservation.
-It is set to return in 2023, but with the animal acts removed.
+The newly "reimagined" circus opened in Bossier City, Louisiana on September 29, 2023, but without any animal acts.

-Feld Entertainment entered into the amusement and attractions industry again.
-Feld and Universal Brand Development has agreed to develop multiple properties into mobile pop-up attractions in April 2018.
-The first being DreamWorks Trolls: The Experience starting its tour in the third quarter 2018 in New York.
-At the IAAPA Attractions Expo 2018, Feld offered two concepts at the expo, a Monster Jam roller coaster and Ringling Bros. and Barnum & Bailey Circus interactive stations.
-In September 2019, Feld and Universal will start its joint touring show, Jurassic World Live Tour, in Columbus, Ohio.
+In 2018, Feld Entertainment and Universal Brand Development agreed to develop multiple properties into mobile pop-up attractions.